dotnet/standard/docs/planning/netstandard-2.1/README.md

 ## Open issues

-* **Version number**.
-In contrast to .NET Standard 2.0, which was a massive update in terms of APIs and the .NET Framework compatibility mode, this update seems relatively incremental.
-Also, the payload is comparable to .NET Core 2.1, hence .NET Standard 2.1 seems to make the most sense.
-    - .NET Core and .NET Standard aren't the same thing.
-People will expect that the next version is `3.0` as that's what we called .NET Core.
-However, the API set is closer to `2.1` and argubly makes more sense within the context of the standard.
-  - We could make it date-based
-  - Or we could go with levels (10-16, 20, etc.)
 * **Some features require runtime work**.
 We need to make sure implementers are aware what adding these means to their runtime:
     - `Span<T>`